 - 1.1.
 In order to discharge its responsibilities the University has adopted these procedures which apply to all students following Programmes accredited by professional, statutory or regulatory bodies which require the University to make a 'Fitness to Practise' or equivalent declaration; where a student subject to a professional code of conduct is undertaking a relevant programme of continuing professional development; or where a student, as part of their programme of study, is involved with activities which would be adversely impacted upon in the event of conduct or competency concerns of the student being evident. - 1.2.
 Students following programmes affected by the Fitness to Practise Procedure shall not engage in any conduct which renders him/her not fit to be admitted to and practise that relevant profession. - 1.3.
 In accepting the offer of a place at the University, students are committed to strict compliance with all the regulations, policies and procedures of the University.
 Students are reminded that the regulations, policies and procedures apply equally offsite and especially in the various placement settings into which students may be placed as part of their Programme of Study. - 1.4.
 Confidentiality shall be maintained in all proceedings unless the Vice Chancellor directs otherwise or when a professional and/or statutory body requires notification of Fitness to Practise issues. - 1.5.
 An enhanced Disclosure and Barring Service (DBS) disclosure may be required for admission to some of the University's programmes. - 1.6.
 Students who are Disclosure and Barring Service (DBS) barred may not be permitted to take up a place on a Programme that includes a fitness to practise element. - 1.7.
-Students who are on a Programme that is affected by the Fitness to Practise Procedures and who have a change to their fitness to practise status (including a change to their health status or criminal record) during their studies may be subject to the University of Bolton Student Non Academic Conduct and Disciplinary Policy and Procedure or/and the Fitness to Practise Procedure or/and the Heath, Wellbeing and Supported Study Policy as appropriate. - 1.8.
+Students who are on a Programme that is affected by the Fitness to Practise Procedures and who have a change to their fitness to practise status (including a change to their health status or criminal record) during their studies may be subject to the University of Bolton Student Non Academic Conduct and Disciplinary Policy and Procedure or/and the Fitness to Practise Procedure or/and the Supported Study Policy as appropriate. - 1.8.
 The principles contained in this procedure will be taken into account in the development and design of new programmes seeking professional body accreditation involving a 'Fitness to Practise' requirement. - 1.9.
-The Fitness to Practise Procedure is not intended to replace the Student Non Academic Conduct and Disciplinary Policy and Procedure, Heath, Wellbeing and Supported Study Policy and/or Academic Misconduct regulations, policies and procedures.
-Where a student is alleged to have committed a disciplinary offence or breached the Academic Misconduct regulations, then these procedures would normally be completed before the Fitness to Practise procedures are commenced. - 1.10.
-Upon receiving a potential fitness to practise matter, the Head of School/Academic Area (or nominee if the Head of School/Academic Area is not available) in consultation with
+The Fitness to Practise Procedure is not intended to replace the Student Non Academic Conduct and Disciplinary Policy and Procedure, Supported Study Policy and/or Academic Misconduct regulations, policies and procedures.
+Where a student is alleged to have committed a disciplinary offence or breached the Academic Misconduct regulations, then these procedures would normally be completed before the Fitness to Practise procedures are commenced.

-Standards and Enhancement Office will determine if other relevant University procedures are to be invoked.
+- 1.10.
+Upon receiving a potential fitness to practise matter, the Head of School (or nominee if the Head of School is not available) in consultation with the Head of Quality Systems will determine if other relevant University procedures are to be invoked. - 1.11.

-- 1.11.
 The alleged concern may be dealt with under the Student Non Academic Conduct and Disciplinary Policy and Procedure; and/or under the Academic Misconduct Regulations prior to the Fitness to Practise Procedures being invoked. - 1.12.
-Complex cases may take longer than the usual timeframe and students will be informed of the delay and the anticipated date for the process to be concluded. - 1.13.
-The University will consider a student's previous disciplinary and fitness to practise record and, if relevant, their health record, when determining their overall fitness to practise. - 1.14.
-Temporary suspension under sections 11 and 12 of these procedures may be invoked if deemed necessary.
+Temporary suspension under section 10.1 of these procedures may be invoked if deemed necessary.